cybergis/cybergis-compute-core/README.md

 }
 ```
   - community account using local key:
-  - > In this mode, a local private key is defined in config.json, usually under ~/.ssh.
+  - > A local private key is defined in config.json, usually under ~/.ssh.
 User login to community account using the machine's private-public key pairs
 ```js
 serviceName: {
     ip: "keeling.earth.illinois.edu",